-4. If the pump fails, you’ll go into adrenal crisis
+4. If the pump fails, you’ll go into an adrenal crisis

-I have not yet come across studies comparing disrupted steroid supply on tablets vs the cortisol pump.
-There are some studies available about pump malfunction in patients with diabetes.
+I have not found studies examining pump failure with solu-cortef.
+However there are studies available about pump malfunction in patients with diabetes.
 One study found that the rate of pump malfunction over a 5 year period was 68%.
 This comprised 12% complete failures, 7% alarms, 35% mechanical defects, and 44% minor defects.

 Another found that 84% of pump users experienced at least one adverse event over a year – comprising set/site problems (53%), cutaneous (skin) complications (43%) and pump malfunction (38%).
 Adverse events requiring hospitalisation in 9.8% of cases.
 I can’t find information on this risk for the cortisol pump – I’m curious to know how adrenal and diabetic crises compare in terms of ease of detection and length of time to act.

 I experience clear symptoms of low cortisol well before a full blown adrenal crisis hits.
 On the standard treatment for Addison’s Disease (hydrocortisone tablets taken twice a day), my body was expected to be without steriod coverage for approximately 10 hours every single night for 6 months (I can’t understand how most endocrinologists see this is an acceptable risk but the cortisol pump is not).
-As a result, I woke at almost precisely 3am nightly, shaking, hot, nauseous, flushed, headachey, and dizzy with heightened emotions.
+As a result, I woke at almost precisely 3am each night shaking, hot, nauseous, flushed, headachey, and dizzy with heightened emotions.
 This is low cortisol for me.

 When my warning signs occur, I take an extra dose of tablets (patients call this “bump dosing”) and consume extra salt and fluids.
-If the signs continue, I repeat.
-If the symptoms still escalate, I inject myself with a high dose of steroids and go to hospital.
-I carry extra tablets, an injection kit and salted water with me at all times in case of these emergencies.
+If the warning signs continue, I repeat.
+If the symptoms escalate, I inject myself with solu-cortef using the kit I carry everywhere and I go to hospital.